-IAF investments serve U.S. interests by creating economic opportunities, building more secure communities, and improving social inclusion and citizens’ participation in democratic practices.
+The IAF’s holistic, community-led investments serve U.S. interests by expanding economic opportunity, by enhancing peace and security, and by improving social inclusion and citizens’ participation in democratic practices.
 Communities that are safe, economically vibrant and have an engaged citizenry help build stronger U.S. alliances.

 The IAF is active in thousands of communities throughout the region.
-It leverages the U.S. government’s investment by requiring grantee partners to invest their own resources in their projects, ensuring local commitment, multiplying the impact, and enhancing sustainability.
-Currently, each IAF dollar invested leveraged $1.36 in resources from grantees or other partners.
+It leverages the U.S. government’s investment by requiring community partners to invest their own resources in their projects, ensuring local commitment, multiplying the impact, and enhancing sustainability.
+Currently, each IAF dollar invested leveraged $1.33 in resources from grantees or other partners.
+The IAF further multiplies the effectiveness of its unique funding model by unlocking private, public and community resources for grassroots development through financial and programmatic partnerships.

 Inter-American Foundation Data